MicrosoftDocs/PowerShell-Docs/contributing/6-UPDATING-REFERENCE.md

 ## Formatting About_ files

-`About_*` files are now processed by [Pandoc][], instead of PlatyPS. `About_*` files are formatted for the best compatibility across with all versions of PowerShell and with the publishing tools.
+`About_*` files are now processed by [Pandoc][], instead of PlatyPS. `About_*` files are formatted for the best compatibility across all versions of PowerShell and with the publishing tools.
 For details, see [issue #1806][issue1806].
-Please do not alter the formatting of `about_*` files without checking in with a repo maintainer.
+Please do not alter the formatting of `about_*` files without checking with a repo maintainer.

 Basic formatting guidelines:

 - Limit lines to 80 characters
-- Code blocks and table are limited to 76 characters - Pandoc indents these by 4 spaces during conversion
+- Code blocks and tables are limited to 76 characters - Pandoc indents these by 4 spaces during conversion
-- Tables need fit within 76 characters
+- Tables need to fit within 76 characters
   - Manually wrap contents of cells across multiple lines
   - Use opening and closing `|` characters on each line
   - See a working example in [about_Comparison_Operators][about-example]